sangam14/CloudNativeLab/Docker/Overview/Understanding_Docker.md

 | Allocates required memory | Requires less memory space |
 | Fully isolated and hence more secure | Process-level isolation, possibly less secure |

+# Why We Are Moving From Monolithic To Microservices